joegaudet/react-experiment/README.md

 ### Api Abstractions

 Design Goal 1: Calendar back ends should be pluggable, so we have a general purpose object that should speak in a uniform interface that the calendar can understand.
-Subclasses are registered with the API registry, where they can be use
+Subclasses are registered with the API registry, where they can be used more or less anonymously.

 #### Outstanding work

-- Schema of RdyCalendar and RdyEvent needs to be more clearly specified
+- [ ] Schema of RdyCalendar and RdyEvent needs to be specified/typed
-- API access should be made lazy, currently all events are loaded at the outset, obviously this is less than idea
+- [ ] API access should be made lazy, currently all events are loaded at the outset, obviously this is less than idea
-- Transformations between google events, and nicely rendered events needs to be finished, and covered.
+- [ ] Transformations between google events, and nicely rendered events needs to be finished, and covered.
-    - Currently Missing:
-        - Multiday events need to be split for rendering propoerly
+    - [ ] Multiday events need to be split for rendering propoerly
-        - Fullday events don't work correctly
+    - [ ]Fullday events don't work correctly

 ### Calendar Design

 The calendar is laid out with a css grid.
-There's a base grid of 7 24 blocks, overlaid with one 7 x 96 15 minute blocks per calender.
+There's a base grid of 7 x 24hr blocks, overlaid with one 7 x 96 15min blocks per calender.

 ####  Outstanding work